balljok/pyfolioclient/README.md

 ### FolioClient

 Extends FolioBaseClient and provides useful methods for common operations in FOLIO.
 Provided for convencience.
-Focus on:
+It contains convenience methods for:

 - Users
 - Inventory